Palm Harbor Personal Injury Lawyers

 At Abrahamson & Uiterwyk, we don’t dabble in various fields of law like most “general practitioner” law firms do.
 We focus exclusively on personal injury law – in fact, our attorneys enjoy over a century in combined experience helping clients just like you.
 With a 25-year history of obtaining justice for over 15,000 clients, there is not much that can happen in your case that we haven’t seen many, many times before – and we are ready for action.

-Our lawyers are equally adept at negotiating settlements and winning contentious lawsuits.
+Our Palm Harbor personal injury lawyers are equally adept at negotiating settlements and winning contentious lawsuits.
 Our first focus, however, is prompt and aggressive representation with the goal of winning a generous settlement for you as soon as possible.
 If a lawsuit becomes necessary, though, we are well-prepared – in fact, other law firms rent out our trial attorneys for their most difficult litigation.
 We are so confident in our ability to bring you a settlement or verdict that we work on a “no win, no pay” system.
 If we don’t bring back a settlement or verdict for you, you will owe us precisely nothing.

 A Few of Our Practice Areas